aborbong/10x_scrna/README.md

 ### Reference transcriptome

 The indexed transcriptome must be provided in the `data/ref` folder.
-For custom genomes, the indexed reference genome can be generated via:
+The human and mice cellranger-compatible transcriptomes are available to download here: https://www.10xgenomics.com/support/software/cell-ranger/downloads

 # Running the pipeline

+Run the following command to execute the pipeline:

 ```bash
 nextflow run main.nf